Protecting an application with K10, usually accomplished by creating a policy, requires the understanding and use of three concepts:

 By default, backup retention schedules will be set to be the same as snapshot retention schedules but these can be set to independent schedules if needed.
 This allows users to create policies where a limited number of snapshots are retained for fast recovery from accidental outages while a larger number of backups will be stored for long-term recovery needs.
 This separate retention schedule is also valuable when limited number of snapshots are supported on the volume but a larger backup retention count is needed for compliance reasons.

-This section describes both how policies can be bound to applications and, once bound, how specific application resources can either be included or excluded from capture.
+This section describes how policies can be bound to applications, how namespaces can be excluded from policies, and how exceptions can be handled.

 You can select applications by two specific methods: